udacityalumni/udacity-nanodegrees-resources/README.md

 - [Open Source Projects](Open%20Source%20Projects/)

-Find Open Source Projects by Technology and Category.
+Find Open Source Projects you can contribute to by Technology and Category.

 ----